 In addition to the focus on dynamic ability, Mazda’s engineers have ensured the CX-60 has the levels of refinement expected in a large premium SUV.
 The Mazda CX-60 utilises both sound insulation and sound absorption technology to eliminate all unpleasant noise and give the cabin a uniquely refined Mazda quietness.
 Sound insulation and noise transfer prevention has been improved by reducing the number of holes and gaps in the floor to an absolute minimum, and by adopting a two wall, body panel and surface material structure to reduce wind noise.
 Sound absorption has been enhanced through adjustment of the cushioning layer between the body panels and surface materials to better control wind noise and absorb more low frequency sounds such as road noise.

-Combining a fantastic driving position with excellent body control, communicative steering, well-weighted controls and high grip levels, the Mazda CX-60 is an SUV that genuinely earns the ‘sport’ title in SUV, while at the same time it delivers the comfort, refinement and reassurance of a premium SUV to ensure it’s a car you’ll enjoy every time you get behind the wheel regardless of the journey type, road condition or weather.
-The latest in a long line of great to drive Mazda SUVs, the new CX-60 builds on the critical acclaim of the multi award-winning Mazda CX-5.
+With the carefully considered updates introduced for the 2025 Mazda CX-60, the CX-60 combines a fantastic driving position with excellent body control, communicative steering, well-weighted controls and high grip levels to be an SUV that genuinely earns the ‘sport’ title in SUV, while at the same time it delivers the comfort, refinement and reassurance of a premium SUV to ensure it’s a car you’ll enjoy every time you get behind the wheel regardless of the journey type, road condition or weather.
+The latest in a long line of great to drive Mazda SUVs, the 2025 CX-60 builds on the critical acclaim of the multi award-winning Mazda CX-5 and now sits alongside the all-new Mazda CX-80 at the top of Mazda’s SUV range.